learn-co-curriculum/getting-user-data-command-line-codealong/README.md

 [RubyLearning: Getting Input](http://rubylearning.com/satishtalim/getting_input.html)

-<a href='https://learn.co/lessons/getting-user-data-command-line-codealong' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/getting-user-data-command-line-codealong' title='Getting User Data in the Command Line'>Getting User Data in the Command Line</a> on Learn.co and start learning to code for free.</p>